talaniz/temporalio-doc-helper/README.md

 # Temporal Documentation Helper

-This Slack bot evaluates questions and provides responses if they can be found in the Temporal documentation.
+This Slack bot evaluates questions and provides responses if they can be found in the [Temporal Technologies documentation](https://docs.temporal.io/).

 ## Setup
 - Create a .env file in the root directory and populate the following fields: